angelina124/quicknews/README.md

 Another solution would be to create a backend and periodically run a 'scout' script in order to classify paywalls.
 This may be unhelpful for users in scenarios where they get a certain amount of visits to articles of a site before the paywall goes up.
-They would then be dissuaded from reading articles they coould actually read for free.
+They would then be dissuaded from reading articles they could actually read for free.